Select Page

 Ian I. Mitroff, organizational theorist, consultant and Professor Emeritus at the University of Southern California authored Smart Thinking for Crazy Times.
 In this book, Dr. Mitroff details five things we do that cause us to solve the wrong problem and offers solutions to avoid misguided outcomes.

-5 ways to muck up problem solving without meaning to
+5 ways to muck up problem solving

 1. Picking the wrong stakeholders.